zephyrproject-rtos/zephyr/samples/bluetooth/mesh/README.rst

 When provisioning with a provisioner device, the provisioner must give the device an Application key and bind it to both Generic OnOff models.

-When self-provisisoning, the device will take a random unicast address and bind a dummy Application key to these models.
+When self-provisioning, the device will take a random unicast address and bind a dummy Application key to these models.

 Once provisioned, messages to the Generic OnOff Server will be used to turn